 Service area operators are responsible for ensuring their parking areas, as with the rest of the site, are safe.
 Historically the backs of car parks, and especially the lorry parks, have been difficult areas at night.

-Operators are encouraged to secure the HGV parking with fencing and CCTV, but this is not mandatory and is rarely provided.
-Secure fencing is more common at dedicated truckstops.
+Operators were encouraged to secure the HGV parking with fencing and CCTV in 2013; this was made mandatory from 2022.
+Secure fencing is more common at dedicated truckstops; full fencing remains very rare on the motorway.

 The majority of the text above applies to motorway service areas.